These fermented sugar snap peas are healthy snacking at its best. They’re a great addition to your home preservation plans, too.

 Ready to switch from store bought to homemade?
 Let me help you make some changes!
 Grab my FREE five-part guide to getting started.

+These fermented snap peas require you to submerge the fresh veggies in a salt brine.
+It’s important that the veggies remain completely covered with liquid.
 If they’re exposed to oxygen, they can mold.
 And then you would think that fermenting doesn’t work, and that’s totally not true!
 You just have to do it right.

-★ Did you make these fermented sugar snap peas?
-Don’t forget to give it a star rating below! ★
+★ Did you love this recipe?
+Be sure to give it a star rating below! ★

 Fermented Sugar Snap Peas